-Turnover is recognised on legal completion of the sale of property, land and commercial spaces.
+Turnover is recognised on legal combletion of the sale of property, and and commercial spaces.
 Turnover from housing association contracts is recognised by reference to the value of work completed as a proportion of the total contract value.

 Employee benefits